cse-sim/cse/doc/src/records/dhwtank.md

 **wtZone=*integer***

-Zone location of DHWTANK re tank loss.
+Zone location of DHWTANK regarding tank loss.
 The value of zero only valid if wtTEx is being used.
 Half of the heat losses go to zone air and the other goes to half radiant.

 <%= member_table(
   units: "",